 But none of this explains how the baby name Crew came into use.

 Like so many choices, it started out as a surname.

 Mr. Crew didn’t row.

-Instead, he probably came from an English town, north of London and south of Manchester.
+Instead, he probably came from an English town, north of London and south of Manchester on the Welsh-English borders.
 The name started out as Cryw in Welsh, or possibly criu.
-It originally referred to a weir, used in a stream to trap fish, though it can also mean crossing.
+It originally referred to a weir, a dam-like structure used in a stream to trap fish, though it can also mean crossing.

 You might think of the fictional Sara Crewe, created by Frances Hodgson Burnett for her enduring novel A Little Princess.

 Like so many place-names-turned-surnames, Crew eventually made its way to the given name spot.

 But unlike Hunter or Carter or Reid, this is a relatively new name.
 The baby name Crew first appears in US data pretty late – not until 1995.